 • What kind of identification is needed to open a bank account?

-• How to secure an ITIN for identification
+• How can a person get an ITIN for identification purposes?

-Yes, it is possible to open a U.S. bank account as a non-resident.
-However, not all banks may allow this.
-You’ll need to check with an individual financial institution to learn their policies, including what forms of identification will be required.
+It may be possible to open a U.S. bank account as a non-resident, though not all banks allow this.
+It’s wise to check with a specific financial institution to learn their policies, including what forms of identification will be required.